DRpandaMD/Cloud-Engineer-Bootcamp/README.md

 # Cloud-Engineer-Bootcamp

+## Disclaimer

+*This is intended to be a **learning** aid.
+Material here is either directly source from Linux Foundation Training or paraphrased or my own personal input.
+(Depending on topic and my own personal experience).
+This also serves a personal consolidated reference as I take notes and go over labs and figure out what worked and what didn't work for me.
+Please use at your own discretion.*

-My repo and notes for the Linux Foundation Cloud Engineer Bootcamp
+* My repo and notes for the Linux Foundation Cloud Engineer Bootcamp

-Most of the information in here is sourced from the hardworking people at the Linux Foundation
+* Most of the information in here is sourced from the hardworking people at the Linux Foundation

-I will include additional stuff that I found useful and personal dialoge with my owne personal experience while go through this course.
+* I will include additional stuff that I found useful and personal dialogs with my own personal experience while go through this course.

-This will NOT have everything they provided in it.
+* This will NOT have everything they provided in it.

-This is just to be used as a study aid for myself and whom everelse finds this type of centralized, with commentary helpful.
+* This is just to be used as a study aid for myself and whom ever else finds this type of centralized, with commentary helpful.

 ## Navigation